ewallace/pyRNATagSeq/Readme.md

 SplitRNATagSeqFastQ.py splits (single or paired end) fastq.gz reads by RNATag in 5' end of read 1, depending on user-supplied sheet of SampleIDs and TagReads

+DedupEndFastQ.py removes reads with duplicate ends from (single or paired end) fastq.gz file.
+This is a de novo deduplexer, does not require alignment.
+Designed for RNATagseq with a random 3' read end.
+If your library lacks a random end for this purpose, or even if some transcripts are sequenced to great depth, this will disrupt your RNA-seq quantification.

 data/Sample_4reads_R1.fastq.gz - Artificial sample with 4 read 1s for debugging

 data/Sample_4reads_R2.fastq.gz - 4 read 2s corresponding to Sample_4reads_R1.fastq.gz